epfml/disco/mobile-browser-based-version/server/README.md

 To automatically restarts the process after changes, the server also supports the `nodemon` package.
 It can be installed using

+### Testing the server locally

+To run sever unit testing run `npm run test`.
+Make sure you are not running a server at the same time as the test suite will run a server to test on.
+We use [mocha](https://mochajs.org/), [chai](https://www.chaijs.com/) and [supertest](https://github.com/visionmedia/supertest) for testing; respectively they are libraries: unit tests, assertions, and http testing.

 ### Testing the servers before deploying

 The server is deployed inside a docker container, thus before deploying it, we can locally test the container to see if any new dependencies work (The container runs a 20.04 Ubuntu server).
 See [docker guide](https://docs.docker.com/get-started/) if you have not used docker and or need to install it.